abysdom/bus-filter-framework/README.md

 # Bus Filter Framework
 A framework for Windows KMDF-based upper filter drivers to behave as bus filters.
 You don't need to write WDM drivers any more!
 # Sample Driver
 Check the code in the BusFilter directory as well as ReadMe.htm in the WDKStorPortVirtualMiniport directory.
-To build the sample driver, open WDKStorPortVirtualMiniport\mp\mp.sln with Visual Studio Community Edition.
+To build the sample driver, open mp\mp.sln with Visual Studio Community Edition.
 # Documentation
 Please navigate to [here](https://bus-filter-framework.blogspot.tw/p/documentation.html).
 # FAQ